libp2p/blog/src/_blog/rust-libp2p-browser-to-server.md

   - webassembly
   - wasm
 title: Rust-libp2p in the Browser with WebRTC!
-description: News about how rust-libp2p now connects with the network via WebRTC
+description: News about how rust-libp2p in the browser connects to nodes in a network using WebRTC
 date: 2023-11-07
 permalink: ''
 translationKey: ''